Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 # Tutorial of Numpy

-This is based on stanford tutorial of python
+This is based on stanford tutorial of python.

 in here, we will look over Numpy Linbrary of python.